wikimedia/mediawiki-vagrant/README.md

 MediaWiki.

-To pick up other changes to the install, on the host computer in the directory with the vagrant files run `git pull` and then `vagrant reload`.
+To pick up other changes to the install, on the host computer in the directory with the vagrant files run `git pull --rebase` and then `vagrant reload`.
 The latter will restart the VM.

 ## Extend